Are you someone who favours a high-risk, high-reward approach to investing? A growth-oriented investment strategy may describe your investing style.

 For instance, you may be working towards a long term goal of early retirement.
 You want to grow your wealth as much as you can during this period, and are comfortable with large fluctuations in your portfolio.
 If need be, you have the flexibility to push back on your investment timeline as well.
 (Generally, the longer your time horizon, the more investment risks you can take.)

 A look at the new Syfe Core Growth portfolio

 If you’re looking for a growth portfolio, Syfe’s newest Core Growth portfolio could be an option.
-It is designed for investors seeking to maximise the risk-adjusted returns of their portfolio over the long haul, and who are comfortable with short-term market volatility.
+Giving you access to invest in technology stocks, healthcare stocks and many more fast-growing sectors, Core Growth is designed for investors seeking to maximise the risk-adjusted returns of their portfolio over the long haul, and who are comfortable with short-term market volatility.